Hilton Crowther

-John Hilton Crowther (1879–1957), known as J. Hilton Crowther, or more commonly simply as Hilton Crowther, was the chairman of Huddersfield Town and, subsequently, Leeds United football clubs.
-He was a wealthy woollen mill owner; along with his four brothers, he owned the Milnsbridge Woollen Mill in Huddersfield.
+John Hilton Crowther (1879–1957), known as J. Hilton Crowther, or more commonly simply as Hilton Crowther, was the chairman of Huddersfield Town and, subsequently, from 1919-1924, chairman of Leeds United football clubs.
+John Hilton Crowther was a wealthy woollen mill owner; along with his four brothers, he owned the Milnsbridge Woollen Mill in Huddersfield.
 In 1918 he invested a considerable sum in Huddersfield Town but the team did not prosper and Crowther was eventually bought out, focusing his energies thereafter on Leeds United.

 Early life

 John Hilton Crowther was born in September 1879 in Marsden, West Riding of Yorkshire.
-He was the son of Joseph Crowther, a wealthy mill owner who had moved to Marsden from Golcar in 1867.
+He was the son of Joseph Stoner Crowther, a wealthy mill owner who had moved to Marsden from Golcar in 1867.
+John Hilton Crowther had a number of siblings including John Edward Crowther and David Stoner Crowther, both of whom became wealthy mill owners.

 Football career

 Huddersfield Town

 Crowther's interest in football was sparked by the distinct lack of public interest in Huddersfield Town.
 Since the club had achieved Football League status in 1910, their attendances had been extremely poor; up to the suspension of the League programme in 1915, home games had rarely exceeded crowds of 5,000.
 Contributing factors included Huddersfield's poor form – in five years of endeavour, the club's best position had been fifth in Division Two in 1912–13, and during this period they had never advanced beyond the second round of the FA Cup – and the presence of the established (and well supported) Huddersfield Northern Rugby Union Club.
 Playing a near-empty ground, which had been redeveloped to house over 50,000 spectators, could not have been encouraging for players, management or the club directors.

 Sympathetic to the club's plight, and wealthy enough to indulge himself in practically any project he chose, Crowther invested £27,000 into the Huddersfield Football Club in 1918, then added a further £18,000 – a huge fortune in those days.

 Such an act undoubtedly guaranteed Town's existence; however, in 1919 it was increasingly felt that the club should become self-sufficient, but lacked the support to achieve that state.
 Football League president John McKenna, cited Huddersfield's midweek home League fixture against Bury on 9 September 1919.
 The game realised only £49 in gate money, and McKenna said that such meagre support was not conducive to any club retaining Football League membership.

 The crisis came to a head following the poor turn out for Huddersfield's 3–0 home win over Fulham in a Second Division match on 1 November 1919.
 An attendance of 2,500 paid just £90 at the turnstiles, whilst gate receipts at the rugby club in the same week banked £1,600.
 The club was simply not operating at a viable financial level.